 17. Opt for an industrial-inspired wire shoe rack

 If your style is more industrial-inspired, this on-trend wire shelving is a great option for storing and displaying shoes.
 Want a little variety?
-Add interest with books, accessories and house plants displayed with little uniformity.
+Add interest with books, accessories and indoor plants displayed with little uniformity.

 Find these Mish-Mesh shelves at Loaf.

 18. Choose a streamlined Mid-century shoe storage idea

 Renowned for its sleek and stylish finish, Mid-century furniture is a great option if you're thinking about storage and can make a real design feature in a larger hallway.